Jelly-RDF/pyjelly/docs/getting-started.md

 ### Parsing a graph

-To load RDF data from a `.jelly` file:
+To load RDF data from a `.jelly` file see:

 {{ code_example('rdflib/02_parse.py') }}